JMencius/Arrow/ONTsoftware_misuse_configs/README.md

 <a id="ont-software"></a>
 ## ONT software performances using the correct and wrong config
-We tested three popular ONT data analysis software which required flowcell type or basecaller to select the best model or choose the specific parameter using the popular [HG002](https://github.com/human-pangenomics/HG002_Data_Freeze_v1.0) data.
+We tested three popular ONT data analysis software which required flowcell type or basecaller to select the best model or choose the specific parameter using the widely used `HG002` data.

 The exact version of the tested software is listed below.